 Even if you aren’t tired, it’s still important to take a mini vacation away from the books every now and then.

 This is a must.

 Even if this requires purchasing a physical planner, or If you are like me you can use Google Calendar to stay organized.
 Find whatever works for you.
-You just need a way to keep all of your due date organized so that you can stay on top of them.
+You just need a way to keep all of your due dates organized so that you can stay on top of them.
 Make sure to record each of your assignment’s due dates down on your calendar.
-You can even list the dates for your classes and clinicals as well.
-List every exam date, project, and even homework.
-The more organized you are, the better.
+You can even list the dates for your classes and

 Just by having everything written (or typed) out will give your brain a road map of what’s to come.
 This will surely ease your anxiety so you can physically see what you have to do and start to build a plan to complete each task.
 Have you ever heard the phrase, “How do you eat an elephant?”
 You eat it one bite at a time.